The EU's digital product passport is coming, are you ready?

 • Increased consumer trust and improved brand image

-• Easier sharing and increased efficiency of product information
+• Facilitating the sharing of product information and increasing efficiency

-• Better traceability of products and increased transparency of the supply chain
+• Better traceability of products and increasing transparency of the supply chain

-Product manufacturers face a major task of ensuring the information required for the digital product passport is available for their products.
-It is high time to start planning and testing how and where to produce this information.
-It is also crucial to ensure that existing systems allow for the storage and distribution of product passport information to consumers and other stakeholders.
+Product manufacturers face a significant task of ensuring that the information required by the digital product passport is available.
+It is worthwhile to start planning and experimenting now on how and where this information can be generated.
+Additionally, it is important to ensure that the systems in use allow for the storage and distribution of product passport information to consumers and other stakeholders.

-The scale of change and development required is significant, but it does not need to be tackled alone, as all other product manufacturers are in the same situation.
-The best practices are currently being tackled by organizations like GS1 specializing in product codes and information, along with numerous other companies involved with product information.
+The need for change and development is substantial, but it does not need to be tackled alone, as all other product manufacturers are in the same situation.
+The best practices are currently being addressed by the GS1 organisation, specialising in product codes and information, alongside numerous other companies involved in product data.

-Product manufacturers with a modern and flexible Product Information Management system (PIM) are better prepared for the change than those whose product information management is still in its early stages.
+Product manufacturers with a modern and flexible Product Information Management (PIM) system are better prepared for the change than those for whom product information management is still in its infancy.

 Also, see Sitra's report: